Frequently Asked Questions

 - Why don't you lower your prices?
 How many expenses could you possibly have to warrant charging so much?

 I do not tell you this to make you feel sorry for me or to encourage tips or gifts.
 I am happy with my pricing and anybody who's owned a business knows very well how expenses and taxes go.
+(In fact, as a income tax preparer and bookkeeper at my day job, I can say I'm in the normal profit range.)
 But I would like for you to understand the calculations behind both my prices and the prices of other artists out there that may seem high priced.
 Oil painters in particular have some high material costs.

 Besides, as far as artistry goes, I'm dang cheap as is.
 The only reduction you're gonna get outta me is whatever sale or special I'm running.